Clayton-TV/claytontv/README.md

 # Run the vite server (frontend)
 npm run dev
 ```
+Go to [https://localhost:8000](https://localhost:8000) and you should see the image at the top of this README file.

 ### Troubleshooting

 1. npm install error - Check you're in the right place - "cd" or do from VSCode